12379Monty/GSE96058/README.md

   - The gene expression data are stored in several tables due to github file size restrictions:

-      - featureCount\_repl1, featureCount\_repl2: 30865 x 136 tables of
+      - geneExpression\_repl1, geneExpression\_repl2: 30865 x 136 tables
-        counts for replicated samples
+        of counts for replicated samples
-      - featureCount\_sub1-\_sub5: 30865 x 626-629 tables of counts for
+      - geneExpression\_sub1-\_sub5: 30865 x 626-629 tables of counts
-        random subsets of samples, balanced over pam scores.
+        for random subsets of samples, balanced over pam scores.

-  - We use `featureCount` although the gene coverage measures stored in the GEO data set are `FPKM` estimates of gene expression.
+For a description of `geneExpression` see **GSE96058\_Data\_Processing** below.

 <br/>